EnigmaCurry/blog.rymcg.tech/content/blog/pfsense/01-pfsense.md

 pfsense will act as the DNS, DHCP, and firewall services for each of these networks.

+## Why use VLANs?

+You might be wondering, why use VLANs at all?
+The ODroid H3 has *six physical NICs!* Why not just use a separate phyisical port per network?
+Well, that totally works as long as you will only use it inside of a server rack, or if each room in your house only needs to access one network.
+When I bought the odroid I hadn't planned on doing any VLANs with it at all.
+Name one other device at this price point that has six NICs!

+The limitation though is the wiring in the home.
+You're lucky if you even have wired ethernet, but how much rarer is it still to have *two or more* network cables going to a single room?
+If you want to access more than one network (wired) in a room that only has one wire coming to it, you're going to need to implement VLANs, and managed switches in each room.

 ## A managed network switch is required

 The ODroid is just a computer with six NICs.
 With pfsense installed,